-Once in this page, click on the link corresponding to your operating system (Windows or Mac) in order to download the update utility.
+Once in this page, click on the link corresponding to your operating system (Windows or Mac) and follow the instructions specific to your system in order to download and use the update utility.

-Then, unzip the downloaded archive (if needed) and launch the update utility.
+Generally, you will need to unzip the downloaded archive (if needed) and launch the update utility.
 Depending on your operating system, you may have to confirm that you want to launch the utility.